5 March 2025

 returns an error, the else

-branch is evaluated and the loop ends.
+evaluated and the loop ends.

 It’s more common to use the catch